-How can a decision be appealed ?
+How can a decision be appealed?

-As the Monitoring Officer has taken the decision, if the complainant is unhappy with the decision they would need to submit their complaint along with their objection to the decision of the Monitoring Officer to the LGO.
+As the Monitoring Officer has taken the decision, if the complainant is unhappy with the decision they would need to submit their complaint along with their objection to the decision of the Monitoring Officer for the Council not to investigate their complaint to the LGO.